Behavioral Health Infrastructure Bond Act of 2024

 Bond BHCIP Round 2: Unmet Needs General Informational Webinar

-All prospective applicants are invited to join DHCS and Advocates for Human Potential (AHP), the BHCIP administrative entity, for a general informational webinar on June 23, 2025, from 1:00-2:00 p.m.
-PT.
-The webinar will review this funding opportunity and the application and award processes.
+DHCS and Advocates for Human Potential (AHP), the BHCIP administrative entity, hosted a general informational webinar on June 23, 2025.
+All prospective applicants are invited to view the recording.
+The webinar reviewed this funding opportunity and the application and award processes.

 Bond BHCIP Round 2: Unmet Needs Tribal Informational Webinar

-DHCS and Advocates for Human Potential (AHP), the BHCIP administrative entity, hosted an informational webinar for all prospective applicants representing Native American projects, tribes, and tribal entities on August 8, 2024.
-The webinar provided an overview of the funding opportunity and information related to the application and award processes in the context of tribal-specific concerns.
+DHCS and Advocates for Human Potential (AHP), the BHCIP administrative entity, hosted an informational webinar on June 24, 2026 for all prospective applicants representing Native American projects and Tribes and Tribal entities.
+This webinar reviewed this funding opportunity and the application and award processes in the context of Tribal-specific concerns.